seeu-inspace/easyg/README.md

 <img src="img/easyg.gif">

 [EasyG](scripts/) is a script that I use to automate some information gathering tasks for my hacking process.
-It uses: amass, subfinder, github-subdomains, gobuster, anew, httprobe, naabu and nuclei.
-Install the necessary tools with [install.bat](scripts/install.bat) or [install.sh](scripts/install.sh) and then run `ruby easyg.rb`.

 #### <ins>Tools used and what the script does</ins>